-The Council on Social Work Education (CSWE) and our social work program recognize a holistic view of competence; that is, the demonstration of competence is informed by the holistic dimensions of knowledge, values, skills, and cognitive and affective processes that include the social worker's critical thinking, affective reactions, and exercise of judgment in regard to unique practice situations.
+The Council on Social Work Education (CSWE) and our social work program recognize a holistic view of competence; that is, the demonstration of competence is informed by the holistic dimensions of knowledge, values, skills, and cognitive and affective processes that include the social worker's critical thinking, affective reactions, and exercise of judgment regarding unique practice situations.

-Overview of The MSW Field Practicum - Social Work's Signature Pedagogy
+Overview of The MSW Practicum Internship - Social Work's Signature Pedagogy

-The field practicum is recognized as social work's "signature pedagogy" by the Council on Social Work Education, a national organization that is the sole accrediting agency for social work education in the United States.
+The practicum internship is recognized as social work's "signature pedagogy" by the Council on Social Work Education, a national organization that is the sole accrediting agency for social work education in the United States.
 A "pedagogy" is a form of educational practice and a "signature pedagogy" is a profession's central and unique way of teaching and learning about how to become a knowledgeable and skilled member of that profession.
-The field practicum is considered to be Social Work's signature pedagogy because it offers students the opportunity to practice and demonstrate competency of the skills learned in the classroom through supervised practice with actual clients in a social service environment; to understand the relevance of conceptual frameworks, theories, and empirical research findings for addressing real life problems; to examine and apply their understanding of social work values and ethics; to develop a professional identity as a social worker; and to observe and learn from experienced social workers who are currently practicing in the field.
+The practicum internship is considered to be Social Work's signature pedagogy because it offers students the opportunity to practice and demonstrate competency of the skills learned in the classroom through supervised practice with actual clients in a social service environment; to understand the relevance of conceptual frameworks, theories, and empirical research findings for addressing real-life problems; to examine and apply their understanding of social work values and ethics; to develop a professional identity as a social worker; and to observe and learn from experienced social workers who are currently practicing in their careers.

-The profession of Social Work views learning in the classroom and learning in the field as interrelated, complementary, and equally important ways of developing social work knowledge, values, and skills.
-Classroom and field-based experiences are not seen as separate learning environments, but as mutually enhancing learning opportunities.
-Social work students are viewed as active learners who take what they learn in the classroom into the field and bring what they learn in the field back into the classroom.
-Students acquire research-based, conceptual, and theoretical knowledge about practice and policy issues relevant to their field experiences in both the classroom and in the field placement setting.
+The profession of Social Work views learning in the classroom and learning in the practicum as interrelated, complementary, and equally important ways of developing social work knowledge, values, and skills.
+Classroom and internship-based experiences are not seen as separate learning environments, but as mutually enhancing learning opportunities.
+Social work students are viewed as active learners who take what they learn in the classroom into the practicum internship and bring what they learn in the practicum internship back into the classroom.
+Students acquire research-based, conceptual, and theoretical knowledge about practice and policy issues relevant to their practicum experiences in both the classroom and in the internship placement setting.
 At the same time, they develop an understanding of and capacity to apply the practice-based knowledge and experience of both their classroom instructors and their agency instructors and co-workers.
-Drawing upon their experiences in the field, students learn from each other, as well as from the instructor in the classroom.
+Drawing upon their experiences in the practicum, students learn from each other, as well as from the instructor in the classroom.

-For this reason, social work classroom and field experiences share the same overall learning goal, which is to work toward demonstrated competency for entry-level professional practice in the field of Social Work as identified in the nine social work competencies and specific observable behaviors.
+For this reason, social work classroom and practicum experiences share the same overall learning goal, which is to work toward demonstrated competency for entry-level professional practice in Social Work as identified in the nine social work competencies and specific observable behaviors.

-The Foundation and Advanced Social Work Field Practicums
+The Foundation and Advanced Social Work Practicum Internship

-The Masters in Social Work Program at Westfield State University includes several options for the overall timeframe to complete the program curriculum (please refer to the Program Manual for detailed descriptions of each option).
-Generally, students enrolled in the Traditional Options (two years full-time or three/four years part-time) complete both a Foundation and Advanced Field

-Practicum.
-Students enrolled in the Advanced Standing Options (one year full-time or two years part-time) generally complete only an Advanced Field Practicum.
+The Master's in Social Work Program at Westfield State University includes several options for the overall timeframe to complete the program curriculum (please refer to the Program Manual for detailed descriptions of each option).
+Generally, students enrolled in the Traditional Options (two years full-time or three/four years part-time) complete both a Foundation and Advanced Practicum.
+Students enrolled in the Advanced Standing Options (one year full-time or two years part-time) generally complete only an Advanced Practicum.

-Each Field Practicum is completed over the course of two semesters and includes both a field placement and a weekly integrative field seminar.
-The Foundation Field Practicum requires a minimum of 400 hours (approximately 16 hours per week) and the Advanced Field Practicum requires a minimum of 500 hours (approximately 20 hours per week), for a total of at least 900 hours of field practicum experience in approved settings under the supervision of professional social workers.
+Each Practicum is completed over the course of two semesters and includes both an internship placement and a weekly integrative practicum seminar.
+The Foundation Practicum requires a minimum of 400 hours (approximately 16 hours per week) and the Advanced Practicum requires a minimum of 500 hours (approximately 20 hours per week), for a total of at least 900 hours of practicum internship experience in approved settings under the supervision of professional social workers.